-On June 6, 2017 the Company announced an initiative into growing cannabis through a joint venture with an existing licensed producer -, pursuant to which the Company would contribute rights to one of its Delta greenhouses and growing knowledge in exchange for a 50% equity position.
-Emerald is contributing CA\$20m for its 50% equity interest.
+On June 6, 2017, the Company announced an initiative into growing cannabis through a joint venture with an existing licensed producer, pursuant to which the Company would contribute rights to one of its Delta greenhouses and growing knowledge in exchange for a 50% equity position.
+Emerald has contributed CA\$20 million for its 50% equity interest.
 The joint venture is named "Pure Sunfarms Corp."
-Pure Sunfarms received its cultivation license for the Delta 3 Greenhouse on March 2, 2018.
-Pure Sunfarms is in the process of commencing its initial cannabis crop in order to obtain its sales license for the facility on or before July 1, 2018.
+Pure Sunfarms received its cultivation license from Health Canada for the Delta 3 Greenhouse on March 2, 2018.
+Pure Sunfarms received its sales license from Health Canada on July 27, 2018.
+Pure Sunfarms has been harvesting cannabis since the middle of May and with its sales license has commenced the sales of dried bud to other Licensed Producers.
 Pure Sunfarms continues to convert the unlicensed sections of the Company's Delta 3 greenhouse to grow cannabis and meet the required security standards for licensing under the ACMPR.
-Management believes that Pure Sunfarms will be successful in obtaining a cultivation and sales license for the remainder of the facility by the end of 2018.
+Management believes that Pure Sunfarms will be successful in obtaining a cultivation license for the remainder of the facility by the end of 2018 or January 2019.
 Once the entire facility is licensed, it will be one the largest commercial cannabis production facilities in Canada.
-Management believes it will produce cannabis for CA\$1 per gram with margins of at least 50% in late 2019.
-As such, the Company's 50% equity interest is capable of generating substantially higher revenue and profits than prior revenues and profits from the tomato crop currently grown in the facility.
+Management believes it will produce cannabis for CA\$1 per gram with margins of 50% in late 2019.
+As such, the Company's 50% equity interest in Pure Sunfarms is capable of generating substantially higher revenue and profits than prior revenues and profits from the tomato crop previously grown in the facility.